DSC-Galgotias/HacktoberFest-Projects-2021/README.md

     ```
 7. Submit your changes for review
     If you go to your repository on GitHub, you'll see a Compare & pull request button.
 Click on that button.
-    Then if you want to mention anything about the changes type it in and finally  submit the pull request.
+    Then if you want to mention anything about the changes you made type it in and finally submit the pull request.

 ## Rules and Regulations